 Shopping from a vegan brand is of course the most ideal, but few people are in a position to invest that much in their shoes.
 Make the choice that feels best for you and your family.

 In 2017 Birkenstock launched an entire line of vegan Birkenstocks including many of their most popular styles.
 These are made from microfiber, jute, cork, and manmade Ethylene Vinyl Acetate (EVA), and are available in many colors and prints.
 If hippie living is in your blood, these are calling you!
-Vegan Birkenstocks range from $70 – $115 brand new, but occasionally you can find them on sale or used.
+Vegan Birkenstocks range from $70 – $115 brand new, but occasionally you can find items from The Vegan Collection on sale or used.

 Have you been dreaming of vegan Doc Martens?
 Well, dear reader, you can have your choice of animal-friendly Dr. Marten’s—from the classic lace up boots and platform boots to oxford shoes and gladiator sandals.
 They range in price from around $90 to $200 new, but if you’re lucky you can snag a well cared for pair secondhand.